 19. Can I play in marching band and a concert group?

 Yes.
-We always have marching band members who play in Wind Symphony, Symphonic Band, Wind Ensemble, Brass Band, Concert Band, or University Band.
+We always have marching band members who play in Wind Symphony, Symphonic Band, Wind Ensemble, Brass Band, Symphonic Band, or Concert Band.
 Music majors are strongly encouraged to participate in concert ensembles for both fall and spring semesters.

 20. Can I play in a concert group if I am not a music major?

 Absolutely, and we hope you do!
 All non-majors are encouraged to audition for the concert ensembles.

 21. I am an orchestra or choral concentration but still want to march GB.
 Would that pose any conflicts?